 Luckily for me, I bumped into Rich again and this time he was on skis.
 We hopped on the quad and headed up.
 Even more luckily he was headed for Lynx.
 I told him I didn’t think I had ever skied it before.
 He explained that in the old days it didn’t have snowmaking so it was often open only a few days a year.
 Ah, that explained it.

 Rich is a serious ripper, which is to be expected, having spent literally his entire life in the business.
-We skied Lynx, Ripper and another new trail called Marty’s Run.
+We skied Lynx, Ripper and another one of Catamount’s new trails called Marty’s Run.
 At that point Rich moved on to other duties and I collected the boys from the lodge for a few more hours of skiing before we hit the road around 4.